 Eric has an AV Preeminent rating from Martindale-Hubble, its highest professional rating.
-He was named an Atlanta Magazine and SuperLawyers Georgia Rising Star 2013 through 2021.
-Each year, no more than 2.5% of the lawyers in the state receive this honor.
-Eric has a 10/10 Avvo rating and is Chair of the Construction Section of the Atlanta Bar Association.
+He was named an Atlanta Magazine and SuperLawyers Georgia Rising Star 2013 through 2021 and was named as a SuperLawyer in Construction Litigation for 2022-2023.
+Eric has a 10/10 Avvo rating and is the former Chair of the Construction Section of the Atlanta Bar Association.

 Eric grew up in Middle Tennessee and graduated from the University of Mississippi in 2004 with a B.S. and received his J.D. from the University of Georgia School of Law in 2009.